Module ngx_http_proxy_module

 proxy_read_timeout 60s;

 Defines a timeout for reading a response from the proxied server.
-A timeout is only set between two successive read operations, not for the transmission of the whole response.
-If a proxied server does not transmit anything within this time, a connection is closed.
+The timeout is set only between two successive read operations, not for the transmission of the whole response.
+If the proxied server does not transmit anything within this time, the connection is closed.

 proxy_redirect off;